Sanya0321/serpent-surge-ssd/README.md

 Ansible copies all required files to your EC2 instance and sets up everything (Docker, database, backup scripts, etc.).

+First, you need to install Ansible on your local machine!
+There is a guide for it: [Ansible installation](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)

+Second, you need to create a pem file on AWS!
+There is a guide for it: [AWS pem file creation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html)

 - In the `inventory.ini` file inside the `ansible` directory, update the **IP address** and **.pem file path** with your EC2 details.
 - Review all playbook configurations, as you may need to adapt them to your needs.
 - If you’re on Linux, you can use the `tree` command to quickly see the repository structure: